Skip to main content

 5 mentions Positive Neutral Negative

-• “Music playlists that can be bought that change the vibe of the store.”
+• “Music playlists that can be bought to change the vibe of the store.”

 • “I love that the tabletop games are actually playable, and the background music is also very nice.”

-• “There are more soundtracks that alternate so you don’t hear the same music every day.”
+• “I like that there are multiple soundtracks that alternate so you don't hear the same music every day.”

 • optimization